 apps.rokt.com).
 Unifying to a single domain removes one of these resolutions resulting in improved performance.

-preload is a quick and easy way to improve start times for the Rokt snippet.
+Using resource hints is a quick and easy way to improve start times for the Rokt integration.
 Establishing the connection to third-party scripts can account for a significant portion of load times, in particular when the third-party domain is secure, as is the case with Rokt.

 <head> section on all pages that show Rokt placements:

-preloadmatches the URL pointing to the Rokt object in the integration snippet on your page.
+preload matches the URL pointing to the Rokt script in the integration code on your page.

 If your site is a single page application (SPA), we recommend preloading the Rokt script on the view before Rokt appears.
 This initialization step does not require any customer data, and allows the Rokt script to load in the background of the page.